ilhan-mstf/puppeteer-investigation/README.md

 -->

 #### Checking integration of third party applications
-You may use third party services, scripts etc. in your application.
-Therefore, it will be good idea to check that their integration wit your application works as expected.
+You may use third party services, scripts, etc. in your application.
+Therefore, it will be a good idea to check that their integration with your application works as expected.

 ```js
 describe('Analytics', () => {